-- (i) You will normally only be registered under Regulation 13(b) if this is specified in your offer of admission. - (ii) You will not normally be transferred on to Regulation 13(b), if you have previously been registered under Regulation 13(a) or 13(c). - (iii) If you are a staff candidate you will normally be registered on part-time candidature (Regulation 13 (c)), unless the Dean of Postgraduate Studies is satisfied that the greater part of your time is devoted to supervised research.
-In these cases, you can be registered on full-time candidature (Regulation 13(a)). - (iv) The normal expectation is that you will study at Newcastle University, or approved overseas campus.
-If study will be carried out away from these approved campuses and this is known at the admissions stage, then 'Outside Study' approval should be sought from the Dean of Postgraduate Studies, in advance of registration on the programme.
+- (i) You will normally only be registered under Regulation 13 b if this is specified in your offer of admission.
+(This may include a Graduate Teaching Assistant who holds a formal employment contract for an agreed number of hours for the duration of their research degree programme.) - (ii) You will not normally be transferred on to Regulation 13 b if you have previously been registered under Regulation 13 a or 13 c. - (iii) If you are a staff candidate (not a Graduate Teaching Assistant) you will normally be registered on part-time candidature (Regulation 13 c), unless the Dean of Postgraduate Studies is satisfied that the greater part of your time is devoted to supervised research.
+In these cases, you can be registered on full-time candidature (Regulation 13 a). - (iv) If you are a Graduate Teaching Assistant, your offer letter will confirm your candidature category. - (v) The normal expectation is that you will study at Newcastle University or approved overseas campus.
+If study will be carried out away from these approved campuses and this is known at the admissions stage, then 'Outside Study' approval should be sought from the Dean of Postgraduate Studies, in advance of registration on the programme. - (vi) The basis of Part-Time candidature (Regulation 13 c) is 50% of full-time study.
+However, where a student intends to submit their thesis earlier than the normal end of minimum candidature, this is possible with the support of the Annual Progress Review panel.
+(Section S: Early Submission provides additional information.)